-Peter Cushing stars as a former priest who harbors a dark and horrible secret in his attic.
+A former Priest named Dr. Lawrence harbors a dark and horrible secret in his attic.
 The locked room serves as a prison cell for his crazed, cannibalistic adult son, who acquired his savage tastes in India during his father's missionary work there.
-Cushing fears that his son will escape to prey upon the effete guests at his rural English estate during a cross-country auto race.
+Lawrence fears that his son will escape to prey upon the effete guests at his rural English estate during a cross-country auto race.

 Did You Know?

 Peter Cushing and Don Henderson played scenes together in Star Wars , A New Hope.
 See more

 At c.
 27 minutes we see Peter Cushing tuning his violin but he is not playing the open strings that we hear.
 Furthermore, later shots of his violin playing are extremely badly mimed.
 See more

 Well, it can't be Human, can it?
 It feeds on Human flesh!

 The Ghoul was originally certified by the UK BBFC at 93m following cuts to (a) remove the third close-up of the knife embedded in Geoffrey's face (b) remove a knee to the groin delivered by Veronica Carlson to John Hurt.
 However, the subsequent theatrical version was only 87m following some last minute snipping by the distributors.
 The full 93m version, with BBFC cuts restored, was subsequently released on UK video on the Taste of Fear label.
 The differences are as follows:

 - the opening party sequence is extended by about 2m 30s via several additional dialogue extensions that largely serve to explain Carlson's character.
 In particular the conversation between her and Ian McCulloch when she is sitting in the car is nearly a minute longer and the subsequent three way conversation by another car involving Stewart Bevan is extended by about 40s.